yjunyeu/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Private contact detail**: A contact detail that is not meant to be shared with others.
 * **Major**: A primary major of a student, such as Computer Science.
 * **Module**: An NUS Module, such as CS2103T.
 * **Group**: A group of people in the address book.